lggruspe/slipbox/docs-src/index.md

 # 1 How to install slipbox?

-Make sure you have graphviz, pandoc and python installed.
+First, make sure that you have graphviz, pandoc and python installed.
 Your installation of Pandoc needs to be compiled with pandoc-types 1.22.

+Then install using `pip`.

 ```bash
 # Install slipbox.